Tsada

-Currently mass development is taking place in nearby hills, with villas being constructed over the last 5 years.
-The Melisovouno hill between Tsada and Koili village hosts Paphos television and radio antenna.

-In Tsada, the climate is warm and temperate.
-The winter months are much rainier than the summer months in Tsada.
-This location is classified as Csa by Köppen Climate Classification.
-Situated at an altitude of 605 meters, in a landscape overlooking the sea and a climate that favors the cultivation of vines, grain, carob trees, olive trees, walnuts, almonds and many fruit trees, Tsada of the approximately 1,000 inhabitants is one of the “villages of Minthi“, as well as one of the largest ampelochoria (vine growing villages of Cyprus) in the area.
-Together with Episkopi of Paphos, Kallepia and the Minthis Hills tourist project, they are essentially a community “cooperative” under a common umbrella with the mutual goal to highlight their history, tradition and their unique natural environment.
-As a matter of fact, these villages have released a guide with tourist information and hiking trails in the Ezousa valley, showcasing the place as a rural tourism area.
+Tsada has a hot-summer Mediterranean climate.
+Winter months are rainier than summer months, and frost and snow can happen during winters.
+Tsada's climate makes it a prime location for growing grain, various trees, and some nuts, and it is one of the largest vine producers in its area.
+It has approximately 1,200 inhabitants and it and neighboring locations Episkopi, Kallepia, and Minthis Hills cooperate with each other to attract tourists, and have released a tourism and hiking guide for the Ezousa valley to this end.

 Climate

+Tsada has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
+Its winter months are much more rainy than summer months.
+Frost occasionally occurs at night almost every winter and snow falls in some winters.
+Winter temperatures can drop to 0 °C or less.

 Landmarks

 There is a 12th-century chapel just outside the village that used to be a part of a monastery.
-Nowadays, "Stavros tis Minthis" is right next to an 18-hole golf course, Minthis Hills, the first ever created in Cyprus.
+Nowadays, Stavros tis Minthis is right next to an 18-hole golf course, Minthis Hills, the first ever created in Cyprus.
 Here a resort will be created.

-To the west of the village stands the 613m Tsiárta mountain.
+To the west of the village stands the 616 m Tsiárta mountain.

 Transportation

 Tsada lies next to a transportation hub linking most of Paphos district's villages.
 It is next to the current route from Paphos to Polis, and to the main route towards traditional villages like Kallepia and Choulou.
 There is a bus connection to both Paphos and the Polis − Lachi area on a daily basis.
-By 2010 Tsada will be accessible via the A7 which is planned to give Polis a Motorway link.
-Moutti Tou Naki street is one of the busiest arteries of the village.